apache/pekko-connectors/docs/src/main/paradox/google-common.md

 ## Accessing settings

 @apidoc[GoogleSettings$] provides methods to retrieve settings from your configuration and @apidoc[GoogleAttributes$] to access the settings attached to a stream.
-@scala[Additionally, if there is an implicit @apidoc[akka.actor.ActorSystem] in scope, then so will be an implicit instance of the default @apidoc[GoogleSettings].]
+@scala[Additionally, if there is an implicit @apidoc[org.apache.pekko.actor.ActorSystem] in scope, then so will be an implicit instance of the default @apidoc[GoogleSettings].]

 Scala